 - Introducing Agile Project Management concepts to leaders and team members: best practices, strategies and techniques for creating trust and buy-in

 - Key differences between the "Waterfall" approach to project management and the Agile approach

-- The SCRUM system: what it is, how it works, how you can apply it to your own project teams
+- The SCRUM system: what it is, how it works and how you can apply it to your own project teams

 - How to use APM to enhance collaboration, cooperation and creative thinking among project team members